centrifugal/documentation/client/api.md

 centrifuge.connect();
 ```

-This line calls actual connection request to server with connection parameters you provided
+`connect()` calls actual connection request to server with connection parameters you provided
 during initialization.

 After successful connect you can subscribe on channels.
 But you can only start subscribing when